Windoware Curtain Rod Bracket 75-100mm Wrought Iron 2pk

 If the curtain rod kit has adjustable brackets, assemble them using the supplied link screws with a screwdriver, adjusting the projections to be the same length.
-Tip: It’s easiest to assemble the brackets before affixing them to the wall, rather than after.

 Pre-drill holes into the studs with a 3mm bit, then position the brackets and secure with supplied screws.
 Use a long screwdriver or extended driver bit with a drill to tighten screws.
-Tip: If the wall is masonry or hollow behind the plasterboard, secure screws using appropriate anchors (see ‘Which wall?’, below).

 If the rod is adjustable, expand it to fit across the window and twist to lock.
 Remove one finial from the rod by unscrewing or using the supplied hex key to loosen the grub screw.
 Thread the rod through the curtain eyelets, tabs or pockets.
-Tip: For eyelets, ‘concertina’ the curtains so the end rings face outwards.

 Replace the finial, winding it back onto the rod or tightening the grub screw.
 Even out the curtains so one eyelet or tab is on the outside of the brackets, then position the rod, securing it to the brackets with the supplied screws to prevent sliding.